FRONTLINE FEEL GOOD

 Phones, tablets or laptops all work.

-Our programme doesn't with an internal learning management system.
+Our programme doesn't work with an internal learning management system.

-It’s the beta launch.
+It's introductory pricing for early adopters.
+After April 24 2026 the price increases.
 Early teams help shape the programme and receive closer support.

 Is this just recordings?